NeikiDev/NeikiDev.github.io/tip-v2-build/docs/submission-policy.md

 - JAR files, such as Minecraft mods, that are widely recognized and trusted.
 - Uploading / Fetching or reanalyzing apk files in mass / to fast
 - Uploading / Fetching or reanalyzing big files in mass / to fast
+- Mass uploading Files containing or displaying NSFW (Not Safe For Work) content.

 ## Permitted Submissions